 How does it develop?

-HPV is a group of viruses, rather than a single virus, of which there are more than 100 different types.
-It is spread during sexual intercourse and other types of sexual activity (such as skin-to-skin contact of the genital areas).
+HPV is a group of viruses, of which there are more than 100 different types.
+It is spread through skin to skin sexual contact (so does not require penetrative sex to be transmitted).

-However, if the infection does not clear, there is a risk of abnormal cells developing, which could become cancerous over time.
+If the body is unable to clear the virus, there is a risk of abnormal cells developing, which could become cancerous over time.

-The symptoms of cervical cancer aren’t always obvious, and it may not cause any symptoms at all until it’s reached an advanced stage.
+The symptoms of cervical cancer aren’t always obvious, it may not cause any symptoms at all until it’s reached an advanced stage.
+Some women and people with cervixes do not experience any signs of cervical cancer at all.

 This is why it’s very important that you attend all of your cervical screening appointments.

-In most cases, vaginal bleeding is the first noticeable symptom of cervical cancer.
-It usually occurs after having sex.
+In most cases, vaginal bleeding is the first of the cervical cancer symptoms to be noticeable.
+It often occurs after having sex.

-Bleeding at any other time, other than your expected monthly period, is also considered unusual, which also includes bleeding after the menopause.
+Bleeding at any other time, other than your expected monthly period, is also considered unusual, this also includes bleeding after the menopause.

-Other symptoms of cervical cancer may include pain and discomfort during sex and an unpleasant smelling vaginal discharge.
+Other signs of cervical cancer may include pain and discomfort during sex and an unpleasant smelling vaginal discharge.

-The fact that HPV infection is very common but cervical cancer is relatively uncommon suggests that only a very small proportion of women are vulnerable to the effects of an HPV infection.
-There appear to be additional risk factors that affect a woman’s chance of developing cervical cancer.
+The fact that HPV infection is very common but cervical cancer is relatively uncommon suggests that only a very small proportion are vulnerable to the effects of an HPV infection.
+There appear to be additional risk factors that affect someone’s chance of developing cancer of the cervix.
 These include:

 How is it diagnosed?

 You’ll be referred to a gynaecologist if the results of your cervical screening test suggest that there are abnormalities in the cells of your cervix.
-However, in most cases, the abnormalities don’t mean you have cervical cancer.
+However, in most cases, the abnormalities do not mean you have cervical cancer.

-You may also be referred to a gynaecologist if you have abnormal vaginal bleeding, or if your GP has noticed a growth inside your cervix during an examination.
+You may also be referred to a gynaecologist if you have abnormal vaginal bleeding, or other worrying cervical cancer symptoms, such as if your GP has noticed a growth inside your cervix during an examination.

 Additionally, your gynaecologist or a specialist nurse may perform a colposcopy – an examination to look for abnormalities in your cervix.
 During a colposcopy, a small microscope with a light source at the end (colposcope) is used.
 As well as examining your cervix, your gynaecologist may remove a small tissue sample (biopsy) so that it can be checked under a microscope for cancerous cells.